 If you’re looking for a delicious and easy way to use up your gluten-free sourdough starter discard, these delicious sourdough pancakes are the perfect solution.
 These American style gluten free pancakes come together quick and easily.
 I like to use King Arthur’s Measure for Measure gluten-free flour blend and a few simple ingredients.
 They also can be made dairy-free with fantastic results.
-Whether you’re whipping these up for a Saturday breakfast or a quick weekday treat, these gluten free sourdough pancakes are sure to become a new favorite.
+Whether you’re whipping these up for a Saturday breakfast with the kids or a quick weekday treat, these gluten free sourdough pancakes are sure to become a new favorite.

 Not only are these pancakes a great way to use your gluten-free sourdough starter, but they also boast that subtle tangy flavor that makes sourdough so special.
 The batter is light and fluffy, with just the right balance of sweetness and texture.
 When I took my first bite of these pancakes during recipe creation, they melted in my mouth.
 They are absolute perfection to me, and I hope they become your absolute favorite pancakes as well!
 Plus, they are incredibly versatile.
 You can customize them to fit your family’s needs—swap in your favorite dairy-free milk, add a handful of blueberries or chocolate chips, or top them with classic pure maple syrup.
 You’ll never want to go back to regular pancakes again!